ammont/hsbc-globaliris-integration/README.md

 	// 'A' is for Authorize and 'N' is for Not Authorize

-here is the scenarios documentaion: https://resourcecentre.globaliris.com/products.html?doc_id=102&id=124
+here is the scenarios documentation: https://resourcecentre.globaliris.com/products.html?doc_id=102&id=124

-please consinder that, this class is only for remote gateway, not redirect, it also has support for 3D Secure.
+please consider that, this class is only for remote gateway, not redirect, it also has support for 3D Secure.

-Here is how you would implement a regular payment gateway whithout 3D Secure:
+Here is how you would implement a regular payment gateway without 3D Secure:

 	$payment = new RemotePayment;